 So, we will start this journey together and see where it leads us.
 Of course, if you are very clear where you want this journey to lead you, we will focus on getting you there as efficiently as possible.
 If you are still so uncertain, you feel paralyzed with fear.
 Let’s take it one day at a time.
 If you need a break, we take one.
 If you find clarity and want to speed up the process, we’ve got you.
 We are your tour guides and will take you where you want to go when you want to go there.
 We will never push you faster than you want to go.

-If you happen to be on the fence and unsure what to do or where to start, start with a call to us.
-We will provide a free 45-minute zoom consultation to help you talk through your options and see if one of them fits.
-Don’t be afraid that we will pressure you into beginning a process if you are not ready to start.
-That is not our style.
+If you happen to be on the fence and unsure what to do or where to start, contact West Coast Family Mediation.
 Most of our clients take some time before they start the process.
 It is a big leap, and you should have all of the time you need before taking it.

 Ready to learn more?
-Call San Diego Family Mediation Center at (858) 736-2411 to schedule your free consultation.
+Contact West Coast Family Mediation Center to schedule your free consultation.